Robust Counterfactual Explanations on Graph Neural Networks: Experiments

 In this experiment, we evaluate the robustness of all methods by quantifying how much an explanation changes after adding noise to the input graph.
 For an input graph $G$ and the explanation $S$, we produce a perturbed graph $G'$ by adding random noise to the node features and randomly adding or deleting some edges of the input graph such that the prediction on $G'$ is consistent with the prediction on $G$ .
 Using the same method we obtain the explanation $S'$ on $G'$.
 Considering top-$k$ edges of $S$ as the ground-truth and comparing $S'$ against them, we compute a receiver operating characteristic (ROC) curve and evaluate the robustness by the area under curve (AUC) of the ROC curve.
 We report results for $k=8$ in Figure~\ref{fig:robustness}.
 Results for other values of $k$ are included in Appendix~\ref{sec:apx_exp} where we observe similar trend.

 Figure~\ref{fig:robustness} shows the AUC of GNNExplainer, PGExplainer, RCExp-NoLDB and RCExplainer at different levels of noise.
 A higher AUC indicates better robustness.
-The percentage of noise shows the proportion of nodes and edges that are modified.\cmmnt{Baselines such as PGM-Explainer and SubgraphX are not included in this experiment as they do not output the edge weights that are required for computing AUC.} PGM-Explainer is not included in this experiment as it does not output the edge weights that are required for computing AUC.
+The percentage of noise shows the proportion of nodes and edges that are modified.
+Baselines such as PGM-Explainer and SubgraphX are not included in this experiment as they do not output the edge weights that are required for computing AUC.
 We present additional robustness experiments in Appendix~\ref{sec:apx_exp} where we extend all the baselines to report node and edge level accuracy.

 GNNExplainer performs the worst on most of the datasets, since it optimizes each graph independently without considering other graphs in the training set.
 Even when no noise is added, the AUC of GNNExplainer is significantly lower than 1 because different runs produce different explanations for the same graph prediction.
-PGExplainer is more robust than GNNExplainer because the neural network they trained to produce explanations implicitly considers all the graphs used for training.
+PGExplainer is generally more robust than GNNExplainer because the neural network they trained to produce explanations implicitly considers all the graphs used for training.
+CF-GNNExplainer also performs worse than RCExplainer, which means it is more susceptible to the noise as compared to RCExplainer.

 Our method achieves the best AUC on all the datasets, because the common decision logic carried by the decision regions of a GNN is highly robust to noise.
 PGExplainer achieves a comparable performance as our method on the Mutagenicity dataset, because the samples of this dataset share a lot of common structures such as carbon rings, which makes it easier for the neural network trained by PGExplainer to identify these structures in presence of noise.
 However, for BA-2motifs and NCI1, this is harder as samples share very few structures and thus the AUC of PGExplainer drops significantly.
 RCExplainer also significantly outperforms RCExp-NoLDB on these datasets which highlights the role of decision boundaries in making our method highly robust.